mfransham/2022-09-geographic-lookups/README.md

 ## 1991 Census small areas

-- England & Wales: use wards for small area statistics
+- England & Wales: use wards for small area statistics (e.g. )
 - Scotland: ward equivalent is postcode sectors, see [guidance on NRS website](https://www.nrscotland.gov.uk/files//geography/products/1991-census-bkgrd.pdf)

+Full small area datasets with Great Britain data combined are available from UK Data Service bulk download.
+Hierarchy number 3 has wards for England & Wales and postcode sectors for Scotland; hierarchy number 4 has enumeration districts for England & Wales and Output Areas for Scotland.

 ## 2001 Census